hemanthkandasamy/M1_Movieticket_Booking/1_Requirements/README.md

 | Threats | Server Down sometimes |

 ## 4W’s and 1’H
-Who
+Who-
  This project makes benefit to Everyone to book tickets without queue

-What
+What-
  The main aim of the project is  to reduce Reserving ticket at Theature

 When
-This Will happen When Movie Relase time
+This- Will happen When Movie Relase time

-Where
+Where-
 It takes place anywhere wherever we have need for Movie Ticket Booking options.

-How
+How-
 It works same Procedure what are we used in Theature to book tickets.

 ## Detail Requirements